 You can click any of the entries in the sidebar to get information about specific types of hardware.
 For example, click Bluetooth to see the details about the type of Bluetooth hardware your Mac contains, and scroll down a bit to see a list of devices paired to your Mac.

 In most cases, you won’t need any of this information, but at times, when troubleshooting, it can come in handy.

 One useful section is the Memory entry.
-Click this to see how much RAM you have, and see its status.
-If you’re having problems with your Mac, and it doesn’t show the full amount of RAM you have installed, this section will tell you if there are problems with any of your memory cards.
+Click this to see how much memory your Mac has, and see its status.
+If you’re having problems with your Mac, and it doesn’t show the full amount of memory you have installed, this section will tell you if there are problems with any of your memory cards.

 The Printers entry tells you which printers and scanners are set up on your Mac, and lists the versions of their drivers.

 The USB entry is also useful.
 It tells you what is connected to the different USB busses – or controllers – on your Mac, either directly or via a hub.
 You’ll be able to use this to see if all your USB devices are recognized.